Guidelines: problems aplenty

 Issue of long-term therapy

-One should note here that this not to say that ‘antidepressant’ drugs are ineffective for everyone.
+That this not to say that ‘antidepressant’ drugs are ineffective for everyone.
 Experience clearly demonstrates that severely depressed patients experience major benefits from various particular antidepressants.
-And, even if SSRIs are not really ‘antidepressants’, that is not to say they do not benefit some symptoms in some people.
+And, even if SSRIs are not really ‘antidepressants’, that is not to say they do not benefit some symptoms (viz. anxiety) in some people.

 It is difficult to construct a sound argument that the evidence strengthens the case for using RCTs to guide treatment for the general population.
 Much evidence supports the opposite point of view.